Vandivier/wisy-pages/flash-cards/readme.md

 To edit the data contained on those cards, edit the source.js file.

+# TODO
+  1 - card shuffle option
+  2 - mark for review (or remove from deck) option
+  3 - title goes inside otherInfo property, so every card object has at most 3 root properties: front, back, otherInfo 4 - card info explorer so user can view otherInfo property on a card 5 - deck building layer that makes it easy for a user to filter a custom deck like 'card.title.indexOf('coyne') > -1'

 # On Card Content

 approach: preferred minimum of 2 flash cards per unit in each course, more is fine.